leonid-shevtsov/split_tests/README.md

 This tool was written for Ruby and CircleCI, but it can be used with any file-based test suite on any CI.
 Since then, CircleCI has introduced built-in test splitting.
-Also since then, the tool has been applied on GitHub Actions, that do not provide test splitting.
+Also since then, the tool has been applied on GitHub Actions, that does not provide native test splitting.

+There is a [split-tests GitHub Action](https://github.com/marketplace/actions/split-tests) using this tool available on the Actions Marketplace.

 It is written in Golang, released as a binary, and has no external dependencies.